ibm-cloud-docs/containers/kubernetes-service-cli.md

 Set credentials for a resource group and region so that you can access the IBM Cloud infrastructure portfolio through your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 If you have an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account, you have access to the IBM Cloud infrastructure portfolio by default.
-However, you might want to use a different IBM Cloud infrastructure account that you already have to order infrastructure.
+However, you might want to use a different, existing IBM Cloud infrastructure account to order infrastructure.
 You can link this infrastructure account to your {{site.data.keyword.cloud_notm}} account by using this command.

 If IBM Cloud infrastructure credentials are manually set for a region and a resource group, these credentials are used to order infrastructure for all clusters within that region in the resource group.
 These credentials are used to determine infrastructure permissions, even if an [{{site.data.keyword.cloud_notm}} IAM API key](#cs_api_key_info) exists for the resource group and region.
 If the user whose credentials are stored does not have the required permissions to order infrastructure, then infrastructure-related actions, such as creating a cluster or reloading a worker node can fail.